khaeru/structured-policy-data/README.rst

 - **Human-readable and -editable.**

-  - Free of visual clutter; unused fields are be omitted.
+  - Free of visual clutter; unused fields may be, and are, omitted.

-  - Structured: the layout of the data should convey information about its organization.
+  - Structured: the layout of the data (within files, the names of files, their organization) helps users find certain data.

   - Contain recognizable symbols; terms that are self-explanatory for the intended users; and values from clearly-defined lists.